Contents at a glance

 The blade is pretty much always made of stainless steel, measures between 5 to 11 inches, and is quite narrow.
 It also has a sharp tip and is usually not serrated, although a serrated blade may be useful for bigger fish.
 The blades cannot be made of ceramic because ceramic blades are not flexible, and flexibility is needed for filleting knives.

 The handle of the knife can be made of various materials.
 Most often, they are made of stainless steel, hardwood, or plastic.
-Hardwood is often not the best choice, because it can get slippery and there is a chance that it will absorb some of the fish odour.
-However that is usually not the case when it comes to a high quality filleting knife.
+Hardwood is often not the best choice, because it can get slippery and there is a chance that it will absorb some of the fish odor.
+However, that is usually not the case when it comes to a high-quality filleting knife.
 Just be sure to read some fillet knife reviews should you decide to go the cheaper route.

 Apart from fish filleting, the filleting knife can be used for other meats as well.
 It will serve well for deboning or for chicken or beef filleting.
 Overall, it’s a good choice when you need to cut thin even slices.
 It can even be used as a substitute for a ham knife needed for slicing the delicious Spanish Jamon dried ham.
 In case of emergency, the santoku knife can be used for some filleting tasks as well.

 The maintenance of a filleting knife is pretty much the same as with any other knife.
-It’s always recommended to hand-wash the knife after use, dry it with clean cloth, and put it back to storage.
-Dishwasher can be harmful for stainless steel knives.
+It’s always recommended to hand-wash the knife after use, dry it with a clean cloth, and put it back to storage.
+A dishwasher can be harmful to stainless steel knives.

 How to choose a good fillet knife?

 There are several different factors that should be considered when choosing a the best fillet knife.
-I’v e compiled four most important factor which are relevant especially if you are going to use the knife to work on fish.
+I’ve compiled the four most important factors which are relevant especially if you are going to use the knife to work on fish.

 - Size – There is a big variation in blade lengths of the filleting knives.
 It’s important to choose such blade length that will fit your needs.
 Smaller fish will require shorter blades as it requires easier handling.
 Larger fish like salmon will require a 9-inch blade.

 - Blade flexibility – Blade flexibility is most important for knives with shorter blades which are meant to be used for smaller fish.
 The longer the blade, the less important the blade flexibility becomes.
-However it still retain certain amount of flexibility even if it’s long.
+However, it still retains a certain amount of flexibility even if it’s long.

 Electric Fillet Knife

 Do you love fishing?
-Do you sometimes catch so much fish that is chore to clean it?
-Then an electric version may be the tool of trade to save your day.
+Do you sometimes catch so much fish that it is a chore to clean it?
+Then an electric version may be the tool of the trade to save your day.
 Filleting a load of fish manually can be time consuming and boring.
-An electric filleting knife is deigned to make filleting faster and easier.
+An electric filleting knife is designed to make filleting faster and easier.

 Top 5 Best Fillet Knives

-Here is a selection of the best 5 filleting knives based on my criterias and customer reviews.
+Here is a selection of the best 5 filleting knives based on my criteria and customer reviews.
 The list will be kept updated, so come and visit the page later for newer recommendations.